-The AmeriCorps member will serve as a Mediation Services Specialist in a community-based organization.
-The individual will be responsible for direct service and capacity building efforts.
-All AmeriCorps member activities will focus on increasing the number of mediations that get to the table.
+AmeriCorps members serve as a Mediation Specialists in a statewide community-based organization.
+Members are responsible for direct service (mediation) and capacity building efforts.
+All AmeriCorps member activities focus on increasing the number of mediations that get to the table.

 Prisoner Re-entry Mediation Specialist – Read a Re-entry Story

 School Based Mediation Specialist – Read an Education Story

 Youth Police Dialogue Coordinator – Watch the video

 This is an 11 month, full-time (40 hours/week) position.
 The AmeriCorps service year begins on August 14, 2021.

 - A profound and fulfilling experience, through service!